PianoEndo/PianoEndo.github.io/index.md

 - Background
 	- Chronic pain (CP) is a type of pain that persists beyond three to six months ([Treede et al.](https://oce-ovid-com.dartmouth.idm.oclc.org/article/00006396-201506000-00006/HTML)).
 In the United States alone, about 20% of adults have some form of CP ([Dahlhamer](https://www.proquest.com/docview/2113734137/fulltextPDF/FCC61C1121774C72PQ/1?accountid=10422)).
     - Researchers have traditionally assumed there is a linear relationship between tissue damage and pain symptoms.
 However, in the past 4-5 decades, a new theory accounting for social and psychological factors has emerged: the biopsychosocial model ([Engel](https://www.proquest.com/docview/1041810547?accountid=10422)).
 This framework points to a dynamic relationship between symptoms and complex environmental factors.
 Despite its popularity, systematic issues have barred integrative pain care principles from being widely operationalized ([Ng](https://oce-ovid-com.dartmouth.idm.oclc.org/article/00006396-202108000-00002/HTML)).
 The patient-clinician relationship (PCR) can be a promising aspect for implementing the biopsychosocial model of pain as well as creating impactful patient engagement and tackling disparities in healthcare.

+- Hypothesis
+	- More willing the patients are to reflect on their clinicial visit, more engaged they will be with their own medical care.
+Therefore, they will have better clinical outcome.

 - Objective of the Project
 	- This project aims to provide opportunities for the patients with CP to reflect on their medical visit using interactive tangibles.